 If you feel like ecstasy use is affecting your life or the life of a loved one, call our ecstasy helpline.
-We are here to talk about anything you may be struggling with.
-Our helpline is staffed 24 hours a day with friendly advisors.
-Give us a call today to start the recovery process.
+We are here to discuss anything you may be struggling with.
+Our helpline is staffed 24 hours a day by friendly and knowledgeable advisors.
+Give us a call today and start your recovery process.

 Substance Overview: Ecstasy